 I'm worried my tickets aren't official.
-Who can I talk to to confirm that I have authentic tickets?
+How can I confirm their authenticity?

 You can reach out to our Box Office at 281.364.3024 or Ticket Master at 800-745-3000.
-They can help determine the authenticity of your tickets.
+The Box Office can attempt to determine the authenticity of your tickets.
+This is not always possible.
 Rest assured, though - if you purchased your tickets through our Box Office, Ticket Master or Live Nation, you'll be able to get into the show just fine!